FAQs - Using TimescaleDB

-Since v1.5, TimescaleDB has supported native compression that uses a hybrid row/columnar approach combined with type-specific compression algorithms (e.g., different compression algorithms for timestamps, integers, floats, strings, or other data).
+Since v1.5, TimescaleDB has supported native compression that uses a hybrid row/columnar approach combined with type-specific compression algorithms (for example, different compression algorithms for timestamps, integers, floats, strings, or other data).
 Many users see between a 90-98% reduction in their storage footprint, leading to significant cost savings (and other query performance improvements).
-Note that compression must be explicitly turned on and configured for a hypertable; compression is by default off.
-For more details about how to use TimescaleDB ncompression, please see our compression docs or a longer technical deep-dive on our blog .
+Note that compression must be explicitly turned on and configured for a hypertable; compression is off by default.
+For more details about how to use TimescaleDB compression, please see our compression docs or a longer technical deep-dive on our blog .

 TimescaleDB's architecture leverages two key properties of time-series data:

-TimescaleDB leverages these properties by automatically partitioning data into two-dimensional "chunks" (i.e., smaller PostgreSQL tables), performing operations and optimizing query planning across all chunks.
+TimescaleDB leverages these properties by automatically partitioning data into two-dimensional chunks that operate like smaller PostgreSQL tables, performing operations and optimizing query planning across all chunks.
 This partitioning of the data into chunks ensures that recent tables' indexes are kept in memory as data is inserted into the database.
 Yet all this complexity is abstracted away from the user and they are exposed to a single table interface (a "hypertable") that functions exactly as a normal table in PostgreSQL does.
 For more information, see this blog post: Time-series data: Why (and how) to use a relational database instead of NoSQL.

 Our documentation describes these design elements in more depth.